Justice For Some

-Traveling by Jeep, boat and foot, Tribune-Review investigative reporter Carl Prine and photographer Justin Merriman covered nearly 2,000 miles over two months along the border with Mexico to report on coyotes — the human traffickers who bring illegal immigrants into the United States.
-Most are Americans working for money and/or drugs.
-This series reports how their operations have a major impact on life for residents and the environment along the border - and beyond.
+Traveling by Jeep, boat and foot, Carl Prine and Justin Merriman covered nearly 2,000 miles over two months along the border with Mexico to report on coyotes — the human traffickers who bring illegal immigrants into the United States.

-Online attacks, such as those recently aimed at U.S. banks and the Federal Reserve, represent a new front in wars fought with computer keystrokes rather than weapons.
-Costly to the banks, the attacks merely annoyed customers who could not access their accounts online.
-Future strikes, top military experts warn, could be destructive — even deadly — targeting nuclear power plants, public water systems, railways, air traffic control and hospitals.
+Online attacks represent a new front in wars fought with computer keystrokes, rather than weapons.
+Future strikes could be destructive — even deadly — targeting nuclear power plants, water systems, railways, air traffic control and hospitals.

-Accidents involving gas distribution lines have killed more than 120 people, injured more than 500 others and caused more than $775 million in damage since 2004, according to a Tribune-Review analysis of U.S. Pipeline and Hazardous Materials Safety Administration records.
-The damage figure doesn't include millions of dollars awarded from civil lawsuits to survivors, and other costs.
+Accidents involving gas distribution lines have killed more than 120 people, injured more than 500 others and caused more than $775 million in damage since 2004, according to a Tribune-Review analysis — not including civil lawsuits.

 More than half the world's money passes almost undetected through a series of financial black holes that shelter it from not only the tax collector but from shareholders, partners and wives, a Tribune-Review investigation found.

-Charities and consumer-product companies raise up to $6 billion a year for breast cancer research, according to the Better Business Bureau.
+Charities and consumer-product companies raise up to $6 billion a year for breast cancer research.
 Yet for all the publicity, little attention focuses on gaping racial divides in diagnoses and deaths from the disease.